-This butternut squash pasta recipe is so simple to make.
+This butternut pasta recipe is so simple to make.
 The cooked pasta is mixed with a combination of butternut squash puree, a touch of cream and freshly grated parmesan cheese for a creamy and flavorful sauce that the whole family will adore.
 The pasta is topped with sliced chicken, bacon and a sprinkling of parsley.
 You can either cook up some chicken breasts while the pasta is boiling, or use leftover or rotisserie chicken for an even speedier meal.

-We will be eating this butternut squash pasta all throughout the colder months, it’s the perfect way to showcase winter squash!
+We will be eating this pasta all throughout the colder months, it’s the perfect way to showcase winter squash!
 The flavor combination of the Barilla pasta, creamy sauce, and savory chicken and bacon just can’t be beat!